 Climb no 2.
 Cycling the Col du Soulor

-The Col du Soulor is 7.5km long and maintains a fairly steady gradient for the whole climb.
-As you keep passing the kilometer markers on the roadside you start to understand what these climbs are really like.
+The climb to Col du Soulor is 7.5km in length and maintains a fairly steady gradient for the whole climb.
+As you keep passing the kilometre markers on the roadside you start to understand what these climbs are really like.
 Soak in those amazing views as you make your way to the top.
 It is quite common to see flocks of sheep grazing on the surrounding roadside pastures as you get closer to the summit.

 Cycling the Col d’Aubisque